 The Leading Estate Planning Program!

-The Heckerling Institute on Estate Planning is the national gathering place for estate planners, including attorneys, trust officers, accountants, insurance advisors, and wealth management professionals.
-In addition to the highest quality educational programming, attendees enjoy unparalleled networking and professional development opportunities and can review the latest in technology products and services displayed by nearly 150 vendors in an exhibit hall dedicated entirely to the estate planning industry.
+The Heckerling Institute on Estate Planning, now in its 50th year, is not only the leading continuing education program for estate planners, but also the national gathering place for all members of the estate planning team, including attorneys, trust officers, accountants, charitable giving professionals, insurance advisors, elder law specialists, wealth management professionals, educators and non-profit advisors.
+In addition to the highest quality educational programming, attendees thus enjoy valuable networking and professional development opportunities and can review the latest in technology, products and services displayed by nearly 150 vendors in an exhibit hall dedicated entirely to the estate planning industry.

 Rather than reviewing where we have been, our 50th Anniversary program offers a look forward, providing practical guidance on today’s most important tax and non-tax planning issues, offering valuable insights on what lies ahead, and suggesting useful planning strategies for the future.
 On Monday our recent developments panel, featuring three of the nation's leading estate planning experts, analyzes the most significant developments of 2015.
 Later in the week Dick Covey, a founding member of the Institute’s faculty, offers concrete suggestions for marital planning going forward.
 The Lloyd Leva Plaine Distinguished Lecture features well-known author and political analyst Jeffrey Toobin who examines the legal and political developments that define today’s Supreme Court.
 Other sessions provide an update on planning for same-sex and unmarried couples, planning in an ever more connected international environment, and planning for the increasing interplay among wealth transfer tax, income tax, and investment planning.